radish-es/casebook-property/content/problems/protest-after.md

 - Start with the basic definition in Nova Scotia's *Expropriation Act*.
 This statute tells us something (but not everything) about how expropriation is defined.

 - How do the parties, courts and legislatures in the *McLaren v Caldwell* saga frame and understand that case as one about expropriation?
+How could this frame be applied to understand our weekly problem?

 **Issue 2 - Statutory Interpretation: Making sense of section 5A of the *Public Highway Act***